MoA: Supporting Native American Communities

 Since 1983, The Denver Indian Center has been an urban cultural gathering center for the American Indian and Alaska Native community in the Mile High.
 They focus on providing programs that aim to empower families and celebrate Native culture.
 Volunteers can help with everything from assisting with their food bank to volunteering with elders.
 The Denver Indian Family Resource Center is focused on supporting American Indian and Alaska Native children and families by providing culturally responsive services.
 While they are not currently offering volunteer opportunities, you can support them through donations and by staying informed via their email list.

 The Long Beach-based American Indian Changing Spirits provides a culturally relevant, community-based outreach and education recovery program focused on American Indians struggling from drug and alcohol addiction and dependency.
-If you have counseling experience, fill out this form to find out more about volunteer opportunities.
-Everyone else can make a tax deductible donation online.

 While many of its attractions are currently closed because of COVID-19, you can still support the gift shop of the Miccosukee Indian Village showcasing the tribe's arts and culture.
 During normal times, you can visit the Village Museum, which gives visitors a glimpse into the way of life of the Miccosukee tribe as they adapted to the Everglades, highlighting both historical and modern Native American, First Nations, and Aboriginal life.
 Plus, you can watch as brave demonstrators explain centuries-old alligator rituals with their bare hands.